dave/jennifer/README.md

 ```

 ### Alternate GroupFunc methods
-All of the Group functions have GroupFunc functions that accept a
+All of the Group functions are paired with GroupFunc functions that accept a
 `func(*Group)`.
 Use these for embedding logic:

 ```go